-I’m a nationally recognized personal finance expert and author of multiple books and audiobooks, including Money Girl’s Smart Moves to Grow Rich (St. Martin’s Press).
+I’m a nationally recognized personal finance and business expert, and author of nine books and audiobooks, including Money Girl’s Smart Moves to Grow Rich (St. Martin’s Press).
 I wrote this fun, comprehensive guide to personal finance in plain language to help readers understand the terminology, tactics, and attitudes that lay a foundation for smart financial decisions.

-The book won the prestigious 2011 Excellence in Financial Literacy Education (EIFLE) Award from the Institute for Financial Literacy, which was one of the biggest honors of my career.
+The book won the prestigious 2011 Excellence in Financial Literacy Education (EIFLE) Award from the Institute for Financial Literacy, one of my biggest honors.
 It was a springboard into doing media work and reaching a global audience.

 After graduation, I fell into the trap that so many people do: living above my means.
 I rented apartments that I couldn’t afford, spent too much on vacations, and became a shopaholic.

 Later on, I brought my credit card debt into my marriage.
 As we unpacked big cardboard boxes and started to fill our only bedroom closet, my husband asked, “So exactly how many pairs of shoes do you have?”
-It was obvious that my shopping habit would put a squeeze not just on our closet space but on our finances as well.
+It was evident that my shopping habit would squeeze not just our closet space but also our finances.

-After getting extremely anxious about our growing credit card balance, we made a commitment to cut way back and slowly pay off the card.
+After getting extremely anxious about our growing credit card balance, we committed to cutting way back and slowly paying off the card.
 I’ll never forget the feeling of accomplishment we had after making the final payment.

-Since then, my passion for spending has turned into a passion for saving, investing, planning, and every aspect of personal finance.
-Over the years I became a serious student of finance through many books, gurus, advisers, and eventually graduate school.
+Since then, my passion for spending has turned into a passion for saving, investing, planning, and every aspect of personal finances.
+Over the years, I became a serious finance student through many books, gurus, advisers, and eventually, graduate school.
 I received my MBA from the University of Florida in Gainesville.

-I accrued so much financial knowledge that I wanted to share it–but in everyday language that the average person could understand.
-Around that time, I discovered and fell in love with podcasts, and started my own show in 2007.
-The following year, I was invited to join the Quick and Dirty Tips Network (QDT) as the host of the Money Girl Podcast and blog.
+I accrued so much financial knowledge that I wanted to share it–but in ways that an average person could understand in everyday language.
+Around that time, I discovered and fell in love with podcasts and started my own show in 2007.
+The following year, I got invited to join the Quick and Dirty Tips Network (QDT) as the Money Girl Podcast host.

-As Money Girl, I get all kinds of questions from people who want to take control of their finances but just don’t know how.
+As Money Girl, I get all kinds of questions from people who want to take control of their finances but just don’t know how to.
 The show has been downloaded more than 40 million times.
-All those loyal listeners have given me the inspiration to create more than 550 weekly episodes.
+All those loyal listeners have inspired me to create more than 690 weekly episodes and counting.

 My career has been diverse.
-I’ve worked in accounting and real estate, owned my own floor- covering business, consulted and trained for a Fortune 100 company, and been a COO for a small company.
+I’ve worked in accounting and real estate, owned a floorcovering business, consulted and trained for a Fortune 100 company, and been a COO for a small company.
 Podcasting has been a springboard to new opportunities such as book deals with leading publishers, blogging, coaching, and speaking.

-I’m passionate about working as a spokesperson, analyst, and consumer advocate to promote important financial topics in the national media.
-Since 2013, I’ve completed more than 2,000 live and taped interviews with national TV and radio show hosts, news reporters, and print and online journalists.
+I’m passionate about working as a spokesperson, analyst, and consumer advocate to promote critical financial topics in the national media.
+Since 2013, I’ve completed more than 2,500 live and taped interviews with national TV and radio show hosts, news reporters, and print and online journalists.